-- Population: For people who prefer a city with more space, then Ottawa is the better choice as the population density is about 1/13 of the population density in Toronto.
+- Population: For people who prefer a city with more space, Ottawa is the better choice as the population density is about 1/13 of the population density in Toronto.
 However, if you like the idea of living in the most multicultural city in the world and being among many people, then Toronto will suit you better.

 - Cost of buying and renting: Ottawa is definitely the more affordable city of the two, especially if you are just entering the job market or working in a profession with lower average salaries.

-- Cost of Utilities, transport and groceries: with so little difference in the prices, there is no clear winner in this category.
+- Cost of Utilities, transport and groceries: With so little difference in the prices, there is no clear winner in this category.

 - Employment opportunities and wages: Toronto has higher average wages in each profession looked at.
-However, Toronto has a more expensive property market, so that evens out what you have left in the pocket at the end of the month.
+However, Toronto has a more expensive property market, so that evens out what you have left in your pocket at the end of the month.

-- Outdoor activities: there are plenty of outdoor activities to choose from in each city.
+- Outdoor activities: There are plenty of outdoor activities to choose from in each city.
 However, Ottawa has more parks within the city, which slightly tips the scale in its favour.

 Looking at the different categories overall, the two cities are neck and neck.
 While Toronto might have the better going out and higher education options, it is the more expensive of the two cities.

 At the end of the day, the best thing to do is to spend some time in both places and get to know them.
-You can always chat to some locals and get a feel for the place that way.
+You can always chat with some locals and get a feel for the place that way.
 Although, they might have their own bias.